livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 Documents should not have been submitted in the current form to another journal, or be simultaneously under consideration for publication another journal.
 Preprints do not count as prior publication.
 Documents that are major revisions of previously published articles are welcomed.
-However, authors should ensure that material they develop for the journal does not have rights reserved by other journals from such previous publication that impede release under open licenses.
+However, authors should ensure that any material they publish in LiveCoMS is not subject to licensing restrictions (such as from another journal) which impedes its release under the selected license.
 Some journals, for example, *Annual Reviews* lets the authors retain the right to create derivative works, which could perhaps be exercised in preparing a review to be published in LiveCoMS.

 If an article is an adaptation of a previously published article, it must be noted in the cover letter, and major changes noted.